FeederStark/creatella-frontend-react/README.md

 - styled-components.
 This is used to style most of the application components.
 - prop-types.
 Way of making runtime assertions about what type of data a React component requires in order to render properly.
 - axios.
 We use axios to make the api calls.
-- react-modal.
-Way of creating the modals.
 - redux and react-redux.
 To use a global store and make the flux of data flow better.
 - redux-saga.
 To make asynchronous calls.
 - eslint.
 Eslint is used to make the code have a solid pattern.
 - editorconfig.
 Editorconfig also helps with having a solid pattern between the devs.
 - react-toastify.
-This is used to prompt successfull/error messages to the user after inserting/removing data.
+This is used to prompt successfull/error messages to the user.
+Here, you will see a toast if you scroll down the div until there are no more products to be loaded.
-- react-highlight-words.
-Used to highlight the cards tags.
+- font-awesome.
+This was used to show the loading icon.